SIM University

-SIM University (UniSIM) was a private university in Singapore between 2005 and 2017.
-The university was established and managed under the Singapore Institute of Management (SIM).
+SIM University (UniSIM) was a private university in Singapore that opened in 2005 before shutting down in 2017.
+The university was established and managed under the Singapore Institute of Management (SIM) Group.
 It was the only private university in Singapore after Nanyang University.
 The university practiced an open-door academic policy towards working adults and offered only part-time programmes.
 Between 2010 and 2017, UniSIM was registered under the Committee for Private Education (CPE).

-In 2017, UniSIM was restructured into the sixth autonomous university, Singapore University of Social Sciences (SUSS) and brought under the ambit of the Ministry of Education.
-Subsequently, SUSS conducted an exercise to issue certificates in SUSS for UniSIM issued certificates.
-A statement will indicate that these qualifications had been received under the former's name.
+In 2016, UniSIM became the sixth autonomous university in Singapore after an invitation from Singapore's Ministry of Education (MOE).
+The university was restructured into an autonomous university, Singapore University of Social Sciences (SUSS) in 2017.

 History

 Open University Degree Programme (1994–2005)

-In 1992, SIM was selected by the Ministry of Education (Singapore) (MOE) to run the Open University Degree Programme (OUDP), in collaboration with The Open University, United Kingdom (OUUK).
+In 1992, SIM was selected by MOE to run the Open University Degree Programme (OUDP), in collaboration with The Open University, United Kingdom (OUUK).
 In 1994, the first batch of SIM OUDP's 900 students studied only among three degree programmes.
 In 1998, the first graduation ceremony with 334 was graced by former Deputy Prime Minister of Singapore Tony Tan.

-In 2002, OUDP attaining accreditation status and was renamed Singapore Institute of Management's Open University Centre (SIM-OUC) as one of SIM's autonomous entity.
+In 2002, OUDP attained accreditation status and was renamed Singapore Institute of Management's Open University Centre (SIM-OUC) as one of SIM's autonomous entities.

 Establishment

-In 2005, SIM received the mandate from MOE to form SIM University (UniSIM) to forge upgrading opportunities for working adult from diverse academic qualifications and work experiences.
+In 2005, SIM received the mandate from MOE to form SIM University (UniSIM) to forge upgrading opportunities for working adults from diverse academic qualifications and work experiences.

 Established on the foundation SIM-OUC, UniSIM took over more than 6,500 students from SIM-OUC studying in over 40 programmes.
 SIM-OUC students who graduated from 2006 and onwards were given a choice between a UniSIM or OUUK degree.

 UniSIM provides an avenue for working adults who have previously missed education opportunities to upgrade their qualifications and skills.
 The university also provides opportunities for working adult to pursue their passion or chart a different career course.
 The quality of the programmes is high, flexible and made accessible through e-learning to working adults.
 Many continuous education courses were made scalable to suit different organisations.

-Logo

-UniSIM's logo consists of three wave-like strokes.
+Restructuring

+On 12 October 2016, Acting Minister for Education (Higher Education and Skills) Ong Ye Kung announced that the Government invited UniSIM to become Singapore's sixth autonomous university.
+Subsequently, on 11 November 2016, the SIM governing council voted in favour of bringing the university under the ambit of MOE.

+In 2017, UniSIM was restructured into the Singapore University of Social Sciences and became Singapore's sixth autonomous university under the ambit of the MOE.
+It is no longer a member of the SIM Group.

 Wings by Yeo Chee Keong

 This sculpture was donated by Yeo Chee Keong and Anthony Teo to UniSIM.
-Mounted on a soft hue of volga blue Ukrainian igneous granite pedestal, Wings aspire UniSIM graduates to soar.
+Mounted on a soft hue of Volga blue Ukrainian igneous granite pedestal, the work is meant to inspire UniSIM graduates to soar.